IM-Deane/crwn-clothing/README.md

 **In this next stage, I'll be learning about:**

 - CSS in JS using the styled-components library
-- Advanced Redux & Firebase (adding the store's products to Firebase)
+- Firebase (adding the store's products to Firebase)
 - HOC Patterns
-- Async Redux
+- Adv.
+Redux incl.
+Async Redux & Redux-Saga
 - The Container Pattern
-- Redux-Saga
 - React Hooks
 - React Context API
 - GraphQL & Apollo